-'Best and worst' train stations named
+'Best and worst' railway stations named

 The second worst satisfaction ranking (66%) was given for the station at Gatwick Airport.

-One passengers described it as "small and cramped" and spoke of overcrowding on platforms and long ticket queues.
+One passenger described it as "small and cramped" and spoke of overcrowding on platforms and long ticket queues.

 Another said it was an "appalling welcome to the UK".

-The four stations, which ranked the highest, have undergone major refurbishment works in recent years.
+The four stations which ranked the highest have undergone major refurbishment works in recent years.

 Transport Focus however said investment should be targeted at making a difference to passenger experience including staff contact.